 Topics include vampires, science-fiction writing, Holocaust memory, and the pre-1989 culture of dissent as well as surveys of literature and culture by historical period.
 UW–Madison is one of only a handful of universities in North America where these languages are offered.
 UW–Madison also offers study abroad opportunities in the Czech Republic, Poland, and Croatia.
 Courses taken abroad may count toward fulfillment of certificate requirements.
 Take advantage of the opportunity to learn these languages and to learn about the literatures and cultures of the countries where they are spoken.

-In order to receive the certificate in East Central European languages, literatures, and cultures, students are required to complete a minimum of 15 credits total.
+In order to receive the certificate in East Central European languages, literature, and cultures, students are required to complete a minimum of 15 credits total.

 |Select one of the following options:||6-8|

 and Fourth Semester Czech

 |The Writings of Vaclav Havel: Crtitique of Modern Society|